danwing/cidfi/draft-wing-cidfi.md

 element can use this mapping to inform its traditional DSCP packet handling with higher confidence of the sender's DSCP intent.

-Same connection for metadata:
+Side-Channel to Same Server:
-: By using the same 5-tuple for the network-server communication as the client-server communication we have the best chance to reach the same server through load balancers.
+: The side-channel communcation is time-sensitive and needs to reach the same server.
+A design using the same 5-tuple for the side-channel as for the primary client-server channel provides best chance to reach the same server through load balancers.

+Client Authorization:
+: The client needs to authorize network participation in CIDFI.

-# Network Preparation
+# Network Preparation: DNS SVCB records

 The local network is configured to respond to DNS SVCB
 {{!I-D.ietf-dnsop-svcb-https}} queries for _cidfi.cidfi.arpa with the